- Campus Life

 It is important to note that the laws of New York State and SUNY Plattsburgh's regulations operate independent of one another and that they do not substitute for each other.
 SUNY Plattsburgh may pursue enforcement of its own rules whether or not legal proceedings are initiated.
 The college makes no attempt to shield its members from the law.

 If you are sexually assaulted and would like to file a police report you should report to University Police.
-If you would like to make a report for statistical purposes (for example you do not want a criminal investigation conducted or college charges filed), you would make an anonymous report through the Dean of Students/Judicial Affairs office.
+If you would like to make a report for statistical purposes (for example you do not want a criminal investigation conducted or college charges filed), you would make an anonymous report through the Office of Student Conduct & Judicial Affairs.